About Our Team

 We’re proud to be an LGBT-owned and operated enterprise led by a first-generation college graduate and are committed to reflecting the principles and values of equity, inclusion, and belonging espoused by our clients.
 To date, 86% of our client work has been for projects led by women and people of color and we’re proud to work with a team of strategic advisors and partners who reflect that diversity.

 We know this work is a continual journey; we’re working every day to make our team more reflective of the world we live in and representative of a diversity of views, backgrounds, and lived experiences.
-Our DEI dashboard at a glance:

 KMSG’s Executive Advisory Board